automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Titanoceratops.md

 # Titanoceratops
-## Description: The biggest of all the horned, frilled dinosaurs.
+## The biggest of all the horned, frilled dinosaurs.